2017 State of Sustainability Report

 Architectural rendering of post-renovation Tutt Library

 Colorado College has made exemplary strides in sustainability performance within the past year and sustainability continues to be a centerpiece of our strategies to remain relevant to our students and the world moving forward.
-Indeed, sustainability is a prominent piece of our strategic plan and the master plan and is exemplified in our daily actions, including our continued drive towards carbon neutrality, our design of the new Tutt Library as a net-zero energy/net-zero carbon building, and our increasing portfolio of sustainability courses.
+Indeed, sustainability is a prominent piece of our strategic plan and the master plan and is exemplified in our daily actions, including our continued drive towards carbon neutrality, Tutt Library as a net-zero energy/net-zero carbon building, and our increasing portfolio of sustainability courses.
 Our STARS® Gold benchmark rating is evidence of the ethic and practices that permeate the administration, faculty, staff, and students at our college.
-By using this widely accepted and comprehensive metric, we have made solid improvements in our performance and have a clear road map of where to head in the coming years.
+By using this widely accepted and comprehensive metric, we have made solid improvements in our performance and have a clearer map of where to head in the coming years.

 The Colorado College 2016 State of Sustainability Report is produced by the Colorado College Office of Sustainability in close collaboration with the Campus Sustainability Council, the Dean’s Office, and the Office of Sustainability interns.
-This document has been co-authored by Ian Johnson, Kendall Kultgen, and the Office of Communications (with names) but is the work of the many people noted below.
-STARS® data used in this report have been compiled by Ian Johnson, Kendall Kultgen, and Kyra Wolf between September 2015 and May 2016.
+This document has been co-authored by Ian Johnson, Bryna Coyle, and the Office of Communications but is the work of the many people noted below.
+STARS® data used in this report have been compiled by Ian Johnson, Bryna Coyle, and Katy Dupree between September 2016 and May 2017.6.

 Colorado College Campus Sustainability Council